jparyani/mediagoblin/docs/source/configuration.rst

 - email_smtp_user
 - email_smtp_pass

 All other configuration changes
 -------------------------------

-To be perfectly honest, there are quite a few options and we haven't had time to document them all
+To be perfectly honest, there are quite a few options and we haven't had time to document them all.

 So here's a cop-out section saying that if you get into trouble, hop onto IRC and we'll help you out::

     #mediagoblin on irc.freenode.net

 Celery
 ======